baetheus/pick/README.md

 }
 ```

 A Router is then a collection of Routes.
-In the first stage of go the Router is
+In the first stage of pick the Router is
 a simple array of Routes, which is iterated through and each Parser is applied.
 If the Parser returns a Some, then the route is considered Matched and the
 Handler is invoked.